-3. RESULTS
+3. Results

 3.1.
-Spectral modelling
+Spectral Modeling

-We begin with a close examination of our highest quality observations taken on 2020-12-18 with HST and XMM-Newton.
-In the following section, we describe the spectral fits, which will be the baseline models for the time-resolved spectroscopy in Section 3.2, and the broadband SED and ionic column densities used for photoionization modelling in Section 3.3.
+We begin with a close examination of our highest-quality observations taken on 2020 December 18 with HST and XMM-Newton.
+In the following section, we describe the spectral fits, which will be the baseline models for the timeresolved spectroscopy in Section 3.2, and the broadband SED and ionic column densities used for photoionization modeling in Section 3.3.

 3.1.1.
-The UV spectrum from 2020-12-18
+The UV Spectrum from 2020 December 18